edgarpf/aws-cda-tips/README.md

 - 1 million requests are allowed in the free tier.

-- the maximum visibility timeout is 12 hours.
+- The maximum visibility timeout is 12 hours.

 - There is no limit on the number of queues.